Industrial Dermatitis Compensation

-The solicitors at Nigel Aksew solicitors have many years experience in successfully acting for clients in claims for industrial dermatitis and are available to discuss your enquiry now.
+The solicitors at Nigel Askew have many years experience in successfully acting for clients in claims for industrial dermatitis and are available to discuss your enquiry now.
 We offer all clients a free and no obligation consultation to discuss the merits of your potential claim and fund all dermatitis claims on No Win No Fee agreements.
 Contact us today to discuss your matter by calling 01507 609027.

-Common Causes of Industrial dermatitis
+Common causes of industrial dermatitis

 Industrial dermatitis occurs as a result of exposure to substances such as cleaning agents, cement, mineral oils, hand-washing agents, etc. It mainly affects the hands but other parts of the body may also be affected.
 Industrial dermatitis can be divided into two main groups; Primary Skin irritants and secondary irritants.
 Primary skin irritants produce a direct inflammation on the area of contact.
 Secondary skin irritants generally occur after a longer period of exposure with the effect not necessarily being confined to the area of skin exposed to the substance.

-Who is at risk of Industrial Dermatitis?
+Who is at risk of industrial dermatitis?